Synergy International Systems: History

-Synergy International Systems opened its Global Learning Center in Yerevan, Armenian in 1999.
-Synergy currently employs around 200 highly professional staff in the areas of software development, systems analysis, systems integration, network administration, quality assurance, and business analysts.
+The company's global learning center in Yerevan, Armenia was opened in 1999.
+Synergy currently employs around 200 highly professional staff in the areas of software development, systems analysis, systems integration, network administration, quality assurance, and business analysis.

 Clients

 The overall clients include international government ministries and development partners, with a geographical coverage that includes countries in Africa, Asia-Pacific, Australia, the Caribbean, Central America, Europe, and the Middle East.

-Synergy's clients also include such international organizations as the Asian Development Bank (ADB); the Global Fund to Fight AIDS, Tuberculosis and Malaria; German Development Cooperation (GIZ), the Inter-American Development Bank (IDB); the Millennium Challenge Corporation; the Organisation of Eastern Caribbean States (OECS); the United Nations Development Programme (UNDP); the United Nations Office for Project Services (UNOPS); the United States Agency for International Development (USAID); the United States Department of State (DOS); and the World Bank.
-Since 2005 Synergy has been working with The International Aid Transparency Initiative (IATI) as a member of the IATI Technical Advisory Group (TAG) aligning its aid information management solutions with the international protocols and principles of aid transparency.
+Synergy's clients also include such international organizations as the Asian Development Bank (ADB); the Global Fund to Fight AIDS, Tuberculosis and Malaria; German Development Cooperation, the Inter-American Development Bank, the Millennium Challenge Corporation, the Organisation of Eastern Caribbean States, the United Nations Development Programme, the United Nations Office for Project Services, the United States Agency for International Development, the United States Department of State (DOS), and the World Bank.

+Since 2005, Synergy has been working with the International Aid Transparency Initiative (IATI) as a member of the IATI technical advisory group, aligning its aid information management solutions with the international protocols and principles of aid transparency.